Gas gangrene can develop after certain types of surgery or injuries.

 Typically, people remain alert until late in the illness, when dangerously low blood pressure (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more ) and coma develop.
 Kidney failure and death rapidly follow.

-Without treatment, death occurs in 100% of infected people, usually within 48 hours.
-Even with treatment, about one in four people die.
+Without treatment, death occurs in 100% of infected people.
+Even with treatment, many people die.

 Diagnosis of Gas Gangrene